Skip to main content

 • Taxpayers who moved their residence in 2020 to sparsely populated areas of Castilla-La Mancha for work reasons and meet the taxable base limits can apply the deduction in 2021.

-In the event that both spouses generate the right to the deduction, in joint taxation, the maximum limit of the deduction is unique for the declaration as a whole, so its determination will be made taking into consideration all the income from work and economic activities obtained by both spouses and will be applied to the total amount of the deduction (1,000 euros).
+In the event that both spouses generate the right to the deduction, in joint taxation, the maximum limit of the deduction is unique for the declaration as a whole, so its determination will be made taking into consideration the set of income from work and economic activities obtained by both spouses and will be applied to the total amount of the deduction (1,000 euros).

 In the event of the taxpayer's death, the right to the deduction will not be lost even if this requirement is not met.